-HI PASS: It is a Chebyshev high pass filter.
-The cut-off frequency can be changed between 0 (off); 20 Hz (default); 40 Hz; 60 Hz and 80 Hz.
-The purpose of the filter is to remove very low audio signals, since they do not contribute anything to the audio in FM.
+HI PASS: It is a high pass filter Chebyshev type.
+The cutoff frequency can be changed between 0 (off) 20 Hz (default); 40 Hz; 60 Hz and 80 Hz.
+The purpose of the filter is to cut subsonic audio signals, since they do not contribute anything to the music when it falls into a zone of almost no auditory sensitivity.
+However, they have a pernicious effect that produces an unpleasant sensation: the saturation of the amplifiers and the speakers (by excessive excursion of the cone).
+Values higher than 40 Hz suppress audible low signals.